Joy-Amir/Simple-Perception-Stack-for-SDCs/README.md

 type sh test.sh input_video_path output_video_path 0
 or
 sh test.sh input_video_path output_video_path 1
-you can choose 0 for debuging mode and 1 for no debuging mode
+you can choose 1 for debugging mode and 0 for no debugging mode